• Skip to primary navigation

 Roast Pork

 Eurasian cuisine has its influence from various cultures such as Malay, Indian and Peranakan (Straits born Chinese) with it’s early history in Malacca.
-The locals introduced the use of lemongrass, galangal, ginger or tamarind and even alcohol to give rich flavors to curries, sambals a mixture with chillies and garlic or shrimp paste, veggies and soups.
+The locals introduced the use of lemongrass, galangal, ginger or tamarind and even alcohol to give rich flavors to curries, and sambals which is a mixture with chilies and garlic or shrimp paste, with veggies and soups.
 These exotic flavors are hidden jewels, specially prepared dishes cooked with love.

 There is no secret on how much we love using garlic, chillies and onions as a base for many of our Eurasian food.
 I love using lemon, lime and vinegar to marinade the meat and to lift the flavor .
 These ingredients introduced by the Portuguese became a staple flavor in Eurasian homes.
 I learned to prepare the ingredients and to cook the cuisine from scratch with my mom’s guidance.